mehul-0/SuperHero-Hunter_API_calling/README.md

 # SuperHero-Hunter_API_calling
     This is a project which is made by using Vanilla JS, HTML, CSS.
+We used Marvel API for getting data by using await function and converting the data to json and then showing it on the Web page.

 # Home Page
     Fetch and display a list of SuperHeros (Characters) on the home page.
 Also create a search bar that will filter out the character based on search query.
 Suppose I type “bat” in the search box, it should show “batman”.